hkchengrex/Tracking-Anything-with-DEVA/README.md

 Install [our fork of Grounded-Segment-Anything](https://github.com/hkchengrex/Grounded-Segment-Anything).
 Follow its instructions.

+Grounding DINO installation might fail silently.
+Try `python -c "from groundingdino.util.inference import Model as GroundingDINOModel"`.
+If you get a warning about running on CPU mode only, make sure you have `CUDA_HOME` set during Grounding DINO installation.

 ## Quick Start

 [DEMO.md](docs/DEMO.md) contains more details on the input arguments and tips on speeding up inference.